Sex differences in psychology: Personality traits

 Cross-cultural research has shown population-level gender differences on the tests measuring sociability and emotionality.
 For example, on the scales measured by the Big Five personality traits women consistently report higher neuroticism, agreeableness, warmth and openness to feelings, and men often report higher assertiveness and openness to ideas.
 Nevertheless, there is significant overlap in all these traits, so an individual woman may, for example, have lower neuroticism than the majority of men.
 The size of the differences varied between cultures.
+Meta-analyses have quantified these differences, finding, for instance, that the largest difference is in tender-mindedness (a facet of agreeableness), with women scoring higher.
+Other differences are smaller, such as in anxiety (a facet of neuroticism) and assertiveness (a facet of extroversion).
+The size of these differences can vary significantly between cultures; for example, the robust finding of greater neuroticism among women in the United States is not found in all cultures, such as Japan or among Black South Africans.

 Across cultures, gender differences in personality traits are largest in prosperous, healthy, and egalitarian cultures in which women have more opportunities that are equal to those of men.
 However, variation in the magnitude of sex differences between more or less developed world regions were due to changes between men, not women, in these respective regions.
 That is, men in highly developed world regions were less neurotic, extroverted, conscientious and agreeable compared to men in less developed world regions.
 Women, on the other hand, tended not to differ significantly in personality traits across regions.

 A personality trait directly linked to emotion and empathy where gender differences exist (see below) is scored on the Machiavellianism scale.
 Individuals who score high on this dimension are emotionally cool; this allows them to detach from others as well as values, and act egoistically rather than driven by affect, empathy or morality.
 In large samples of US college students, males are on average more Machiavellian than females; in particular, males are over-represented among very high Machiavellians, while females are overrepresented among low Machiavellians.
 A 2014 meta-analysis by researchers Rebecca Friesdorf and Paul Conway found that men score significantly higher on narcissism than women and this finding is robust across past literature.
 The meta-analysis included 355 studies measuring narcissism across participants from the US, Germany, China, Netherlands, Italy, UK, Hong Kong, Singapore, Switzerland, Norway, Sweden, Australia and Belgium as well as measuring latent factors from 124 additional studies.
-The researchers noted that gender differences in narcissism is not just a measurement artifact but also represents true differences in the latent personality traits such as men's heightened sense of entitlement and authority.

-Males on average are more assertive and have higher self-esteem.
-Females were on average higher than males in extraversion, anxiety, trust, and, especially, tender-mindedness (e.g., nurturance).

 When interests were classified by RIASEC type Holland Codes (Realistic, Investigative, Artistic, Social, Enterprising, Conventional), men were found to prefer working with things, while women preferred working with people.
 Men also showed stronger Realistic and Investigative interests, and women showed stronger Artistic, Social, and Conventional interests.
 Sex differences favoring men were also found for more specific measures of engineering, science, and mathematics interests.

+A study found women tend to have higher sensitivity to others and lower autonomy or capacity to manage new situations than men.